Verticalization: Elite class

-Covid
+COVID

 After the COVID-19 pandemic, the kinds of amenities desired in a living space changed to be more hygiene-oriented and all-encompassing.
-According to Dubuque, the Amenity Wars was put on pause during the brunt of the pandemic; the Amenity Wars represents the battle within the available housing market over what amenities your building provides and how they align with specific lifestyles.
+According to Dubuque, the Amenity Wars were paused during the brunt of the pandemic; the Amenity Wars represent the battle within the available housing market over what amenities a building provides and how they align with specific lifestyles.
 However, since the end of the pandemic, buyers and renters moved back from the suburbs and rural areas to cities and commuter towns.

-Though many of these luxury high-rise buildings are being intentionally constructed to improve its residents’ lifestyles post-coronavirus, the poor construction and close quarters pose a health risk in itself.
+Though many of these luxury high-rise buildings are being intentionally constructed to improve their residents' lifestyles post-coronavirus, the poor construction and close quarters pose a health risk.

 One of the risks involved with living in a high-rise includes an increase in viral transmission through the sewage system and shared spaces like stairs and elevators.
-Poor construction consequences like leaks, failing equipment, and maintenance negligence in common spaces makes the amenities associated with high-rises out of service.
+Poor construction consequences such as leaks, failing equipment, and maintenance negligence in common spaces make the amenities associated with high-rises out of service.

 Examples of Verticalization in the U.S.

 Boston

-In 2018, twelve of the highest-priced luxury condominiums were 50 times more expensive than Boston's median household income.
+In 2018, 12 of the highest-priced luxury condominiums were 50 times more expensive than Boston's median household income.
 Over half of these condos' owners do not apply for residential exemption, meaning this is not their primary residence.
 Between 2020 and 2022, 89% of the new units built in Boston were luxury apartments.

 Some housing advocates believe that building more housing for the elite class will create a trickle-down effect that vacates existing units for lower-income groups.
-Other housing activists believe that developing more mixed-income housing will provide more affordable housing while avoiding any increased land value from new luxury real estate.
+Other housing activists believe that developing more mixed-income housing will provide more affordable housing while avoiding new luxury real estate's tendency to increase land values.

 Roxbury Crossing saw a 70% increase in its housing prices between 2010 and 2015.
-Some developers offer to reserve units at discounted rates for residents that were requested to move, but these are still too high.
+Some developers offer to reserve units at discounted rates for residents who were requested to move, but these are still too high.

-However, there have been efforts from the city of Boston to combat the gentrification in Boston neighborhoods; in 2022, Mayor Wu created the Rent Stabilization Advisory Committee and allocated $40 million in funding towards 700 income-restricted units.
+However, there have been efforts from the City of Boston to combat gentrification in Boston neighborhoods; in 2022, Mayor Wu created the Rent Stabilization Advisory Committee and allocated $40 million in funding toward 700 income-restricted units.
 Additionally, the Inclusionary Development Policy (IDP) requires that market-rate housing support the income-restricted housing market by dedicating a portion of their building as affordable housing, creating affordable housing near their building, or contributing to the IDP fund.